Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Agentic AI-Aided Teacher-Student Architecture for Trust Semantics Evaluation

 \section{Agentic AI-Aided Teacher-Student Architecture for Trust Semantics Evaluation}

 LAM-driven agentic AI, endowed with autonomous intelligence, advanced reasoning, and goal-oriented execution, can effectively perform diverse tasks in complex environments.
-Individual agents with independent decision-making capabilities can form adaptive multi-agent systems, enabling cooperative task execution through coordinated interactions with other agents~\cite{10.1007/978-3-031-91813-1_8}.
-Building on these strengths, we propose the state-of-the-art 2TSD model based on the teacher-student agent architecture, as shown in Fig.~\ref{system_model}.
-This model employs LAM-enabled agentic AI to perform trust semantics evaluation and transfer between a trust server, acting as the teacher agent, and task owners, serving as student agents, for task-specific collaborator selection.
-The following analysis systematically examines the structure, advantages, and strategic value of the proposed framework.
+Individual agents with independent decision-making capabilities can form adaptive multi-agent systems, enabling cooperative task execution through coordinated interactions with other agents~\cite{9562559}.
+Building on these strengths, we propose the state-of-the-art TSD model, as shown in Fig.~\ref{system_model}.
+This model employs a teacher-student architecture powered by LAM-enabled agentic AI to perform trust semantic evaluation and knowledge transfer between a trust server (teacher agent) and resource-constrained task owners (student agents) for task-specific collaborator selection.
+The following analysis systematically examines the structure and advantages of the proposed model.